ERIGrid2/riasc/docs/design/network-monitoring.md

 These central components are deployed once within the Kubernetes cluster by the cluster operator.

-In addition, the lower part of the figure shows the software components which are running on each of the testpoints.
+In addition, the lower part of the figure shows the software components which are running on each of the test points.
 They are all packaged within a single container image.

 ## Implementation details